The Ultimate Guide to Credit Cards

 Transfer Your Balance to a New Card

 Some credit card companies offer a 0% APR deal if you transfer an existing balance to their card.
-These offers usually last between six and 21 months, depending on the card issuer and their internal policies.
+These offers usually last between six and 21 months, depending on the card issuer and its internal policies.

 During this time, interest will not accrue on your balance.
 Every dollar you pay will go toward the principal, so you can pay off your credit card balance faster.
 When the offer ends, the interest rate will switch to a regular interest rate based on current rates.